ExtCore/ExtCore/README.md

 ExtCore basic extensions are:

 * ExtCore.Data;
+* ExtCore.Data.EntityFramework;
 * ExtCore.Mvc;
 * ExtCore.Events.

 #### ExtCore.Data

 By default, ExtCore doesn’t know anything about data and storage, but you can use ExtCore.Data extension to have unified approach to working with data and single storage context among all the extensions.
+Storage might be represented by a database, a web API, a file structure or anything else.

+#### ExtCore.Data.EntityFramework

-Currently it supports Microsoft SQL Server, PostgreSql and SQLite, but it is very easy to add another storage support.
+Currently it supports Microsoft SQL Server, PostgreSql, and SQLite, but it is very easy to add another storage support.

 #### ExtCore.Mvc